She left her federal job because of Trump. Now she’s running for office to fight his policies

 The firing, she said, “felt like a wakeup call to serve in a different way.”

-Another group — Emerge Action Fund, which recruits and trains Democratic women to run for office — decided this year to reach out to federal workers who might be exploring new careers.
+Another group — Emerge, which recruits and trains Democratic women to run for office — decided this year to reach out to federal workers who might be exploring new careers.
 One training session specifically for federal employees in April drew 40 participants.

 The group’s training covers everything from how to get comfortable asking people for campaign contributions to the best way for first-time candidates to share their personal stories with voters.